wes-mitchell/music-row/README.md

 Doctor's name
 Specialty (Oncologist, pediatrician, etc...)
-Address of practice
+Address of practice<br>

-Lightning Exercise 2: Write a factory function that creates an object that represents a pet.
+###### Lightning Exercise 2: Write a factory function that creates an object that represents a pet.
 The function should accept two arguments.

 Pet name
 Pet breed